noefp/easy_gdb/README.md

 Welcome to easy GDB.
 This tool will help you to create your own genomic database with tools such as BLAST, Genome browser (JBrowse), file downloads, sequence extraction, annotation search, bulk annotation extraction and gene list lookup.
+For more information check [this YouTube playlist](https://youtu.be/JTE-8zR5ogk)

 ## Table of contents
 * [Installation](#installation)